ceejbot/registry-design-patterns/slides.md

 ![](images/ollie-double-takes.gif)

-^ Malcolm shows up & tells you it's time to scale.
+^ Malcolm shows up & tells you congrats! you won! it's time to scale.

 ---